zippy84/vtkbool/README.md

 ## Todo

-- the filters needs a mesh optimizer for sharp-angled triangles
+- the filter needs a mesh optimizer for sharp-angled triangles

 ## Requirements